ofuchia/CodePath-iOS/README.md

 Tip It! is a tip calculator application for iOS.

-Submitted by: Ofuchinyelu Akpom

-Time spent: 1 hours spent in total

 ## User Stories

 * [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.